2022 confirms the increase in the education level of 30-34-year-olds

 Release calendar

-Results available +/- 3 months after the reference period
+Results availability: around 3 months after the end of the reference period.

 Forms